knkrn5/Programming-Concepts/git/git.md

 git checkout <branch name> # to switch into specific branch
 #OR
 git switch <branch-name>
-git checkout <branch name> -- path/to/file # to stag the specific folder/file changes from that branch where we have already made the changes, while being in the branch, in which we want to merge the changes git diff main..staging --name-status # To see what changes will be applied before merging. # This shows⬇️:
+git checkout <branch name> -- path/to/file # to stag the specific folder/file changes from that branch where we have already made the changes, while being in the branch-where we want to merge the changes git diff main..staging --name-status # To see what changes will be applied before merging. # This shows⬇️:
 # A    newfile.txt     (A = Added)
 # M    config.js       (M = Modified)